department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/index.md

 <div class="va-introtext">

-If you have a service-connected disability that makes it hard for you to work or prevents you from working, our Vocational Rehabilitation and Employment (VR&amp;E) program can help you explore career options and get more training.
-In some cases, your family members may qualify for VR&amp;E benefits too.
+If you have a service-connected disability that limits your ability to work or prevents you from working, the Vocational Rehabilitation and Employment (VR&amp;E) program can help you—and in some cases, your family members—explore career options and get more training if required.
+We sometimes refer to VR&E as Chapter 31.

 </div>